Business Valuation: The Three Approaches

 What is the real difference between capitalization and discounting?
-Capitalization uses a single income figure such as the average of the earnings over several years or the most recent number.
+Capitalization uses a single number that is your best estimate of future business earnings.
 The discounting is run on a sequence of income numbers, one for each year in your forecast.

 If your business shows smooth, steady profits year after year, the capitalization valuation is a good way to go.
 For a young start-up or businesses with rapidly changing earnings, discounting gives the most accurate results.